NazerkeDalabayeva/arctic-wind-wave-forecasting/README.md

 # AI-Enabled Arctic Maritime Forecasting and Decision Support Under Uncertainty

-Machine learning forecasting of Arctic marine conditions using ERA5 atmospheric, oceanographic, and sea-ice data.
+Development of AI-enabled forecasting workflows for Arctic maritime operations using ERA5 atmospheric, wave, oceanographic and sea-ice datasets.
+The study investigates short-term environmental prediction and uncertainty quantification to support decision-making in ice-affected waters.

 ---